anonymouscodeforpaper/CA_FATA/README.md

-# Project Title
+# CA-FATA
-Implementation of Ca-FATA
+Implementation of CA-FATA

 ## Description